 Health and Fitness Requirements for Enlisting

 You must pass a military entrance medical exam.
-This includes a physical exam, hearing test, vision test, and height/weight measurements.
+This includes a physical exam, hearing test, vision test, and height and weight measurements.

 Each service has its own physical requirements and fitness standards.
 These depend on the demands of its mission.
 Even within the same branch, some jobs have tougher or extra requirements.